Vital Signs (novel): Plot summary

 Tristan suggests that there had to be a drug trafficking involved since the illegal Chinese workers were transported from the Republic of China and moved into Australia through Hong Kong.
 They decide to visit Hong Kong.
 In Hong Kong, as they try to get information on how they are able to transport people from China to Hong Kong, there are two more attempts to kill them.
-Both the attempts fail.
+Both attempts fail.
 During one attempt, Marissa's husband, who comes to Hong Kong to take Marissa back home, is killed by mistake.
 Finally, they get to meet one such pair who is to be transported from China to Hong Kong in a boat for the FCA.
-Marissa discovers that one of the pair was a martial arts expert, and his sole duty was to protect the other.
+Marissa discovers that one of the pair was a martial arts expert, whose sole duty was to protect the other.
 The other person was a rural doctor from China.
 Marissa and Tristan question the pair about the drug business, but all their answers are negative.
-Soon, Marissa, Tristan and the Chinese doctor get stranded due to border patrol force.
+Soon, Marissa, Tristan, and the Chinese doctor get stranded due to the border patrol force.

 Marissa discovers that the rural doctors are trained to sterilize women as mitigation by the government to control the population.
 This sterilization is a simple remedy that can be done without making the patient unconscious.
-This comes as a shocking revelation, and helps Marissa put together all the things she has gone through.
-She finds out that the clinic is sterilizing its women patients who are coming in for regular check up.
+This comes as a shocking revelation and helps Marissa put together all the things she has gone through.
+She finds out that the clinic is sterilizing its women patients who are coming in for regular check-ups.
 They also fail their initial in vitro cycles by making the fertilization medium more acidic.
 After 5 or 6 cycles, they let the couple have children.
-After this discovery, the CDC and FBI get involved to close up these clinics and take legal action.
-In the end, Marissa marries Tristan and the couple plan to adopt a Chinese baby from Hong Kong.
+After this discovery, the CDC and FBI got involved to close up these clinics and take legal action.
+In the end, Marissa marries Tristan and the couple plans to adopt a Chinese baby from Hong Kong.